OpenSourceTogether/Hacktoberfest-2020/README.md

 # Hey!
 Welcome to the Hacktoberfest 2020

-### ⚠️ Disclaimer (Important):
+### ⚠️ Disclaimer (NOTICE):
- This repo is to welcome beginners to Github and the opensource community by helping them learn how to make their first PR and contributions to open source!
+ This repo is to welcome beginners to Github and the opensource community by helping them learn how to make their first PR and contributions to open source and win a cool swag !
 <br>
 That said, only high-quality contributions and pull requests that add value to Open Source projects are part of the the [core values](https://hacktoberfest.digitalocean.com/details) of Hacktoberfest, so repositories like this one and others which allow users to quickly gain a PR toward completing the challenge are **excluded** from the Hacktoberfest and your <ins>**Pull requests here won’t count toward Hacktoberfest**</ins>.
 <br>